 Abstract

-This proposal specifies that a future Smartnode update will by default set minipools managed via Smartnode to use the latest delegate smart contract and remove supported Smartnode configuration options for setting older delegate implementations.
-The intent is to ensure protocol-wide consistency among Smartnode-managed minipools, enable governance-approved minipool behavior changes, and remove technical blockers to future enforcement mechanisms (including, but not limited to, forced exits of persistently underperforming minipools).
+This proposal specifies that a future Smart Node update will by default set minipools managed via Smart Node to use the latest delegate smart contract and remove supported Smart Node configuration options for setting older delegate implementations.
+The intent is to improve protocol-wide consistency among minipools, enable pDAO-approved minipool changes, and remove some technical blockers to future enforcement mechanisms (including, but not limited to, forced exits of persistently underperforming minipools).

 Motivation

 A non-trivial number of minipools are persistently underperforming, reducing overall rETH yield and harming demand.
-Reduced rETH demand contributes to difficulties clearing the minipool queue and complicates the protocol’s transition to the Saturn 1 architecture, including megapools, the RPL fee switch, and alternative protocol funding mechanisms.
+Reduced rETH demand complicates the protocol’s transition to the Saturn 1 architecture, which includes megapools, the RPL fee switch, and alternative protocol funding mechanisms.

-While support efforts to remediate underperforming node operators are ongoing, the protocol currently lacks an enforcement mechanism because minipools may opt out of delegate upgrades.
-This creates a situation where governance approved protocol logic cannot be universally applied.
+While support efforts to remediate underperforming node operators are ongoing, the protocol currently lacks an enforcement mechanism since minipools are not set to use the most recent delegate contract by default, and it is easy for minipool operators to opt out of delegate upgrades.
+This creates a situation where governance-approved protocol logic cannot be universally applied.
+Currently, only 7% of operators have proactively selected to use the latest delegate, and many of those who have not are likely not even aware of this option.

 Background